queenofdowntime/queenofdowntime.github.io/index.md

 <link rel="stylesheet" href="/css/mine.css">
 <div>
 <div class="home-div-right"><img class="avatar" src="https://avatars0.githubusercontent.com/u/8898786?s=400&v=4"></div>
-<p>hi! welcome to my random collection of things I have done and things I can do. if you are here by accident, it is probably because your search hit my
+<p>Hi!
+Welcome to my random collection of things I have done and things I can do.
+If you are here by accident, it is probably because your search hit my
-optimised list of buzzwordy skills below. if you are here on purpose, then you know that I am a Software / Systems Engineer. you know that I work at <a href="https://pivotal.io/">Pivotal</a> and that I build containers and that I then go to conferences and stand on stage talking about building those containers.
+optimised list of buzzwordy skills below.
+If you are here on purpose, then you know that I am a Software / Systems Engineer.
+You know that I work at <a href="https://pivotal.io/">Pivotal</a> and that I build containers and that I then go to conferences and stand on stage talking about building those containers.
 </p>

 <p>
-here is that seo-d list of things I do:
+Here is that seo-d list of things I do:
 <ul>
 <li> containers </li>
 <li> linux </li>